TheSwagLord69/ict3203_lab_quiz_1_notes/README.md

 After the download has been completed, click on `Restart Jenkins when installation is complete and no jobs are running`.

+An alert with "Jenkins is going to shut down" should appear at the top of the web page.

 In the event that Jenkins does not restart, you might need to start it again on your own.

 ## Configuring OWASP Dependency-Check